YANG-DB/knowledge-graph/docs/info/components/Understanding-QueryFlow.md

  - Graph API
  - Dashboard API

+In general this API is following the [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) convention for Resources

-For this document we will focus on the Query API, additional information can be found under [API](Api.md) In general this API is following the [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) convention for Resources
+For this document we will focus on the Query API, additional information can be found under [API](Api.md)

-#### RESTFULL API
+#### Query Resource - RESTFULL API

-Main resources from the REST point of view are:
+The Main resources that compose the core of the query process :

- - Query
+ - **Query**
-   - Cursor
+   - **Cursor**
-     - Page
+     - **Page**
-       - Data
+       - **Data**

- This structure allows the interaction with the server in the following way:
+ This hierarchy structure allows the interaction with the server in the following way:

+ 1) A user sends a POST request to a Query url: http://localhost/opengraph/query/

+  Once the request has arrived it is sent to the query controller for further processing:
- 1) A user sends a POST request to a Query url: http://localhost/opengraph/query/ 1.1) Query Resource (with auto generated ID) is created 1.2) Cursor Resource (with auto generated ID) is created : http://localhost/opengraph/query/{queryID}/cursor 1.3) Page Resource (with auto generated ID) is created : http://localhost/opengraph/query/{queryID}/cursor/{cursorID}/page
+    1.1) Query Resource (with auto generated ID) is created 1.2) Cursor Resource (with auto generated ID) is created : http://localhost/opengraph/query/{queryID}/cursor 1.3) Page Resource (with auto generated ID) is created : http://localhost/opengraph/query/{queryID}/cursor/{cursorID}/page
     1.4) Data Resource (with auto generated ID) is created : http://localhost/opengraph/query/{queryID}/cursor/{cursorID}/page/{pageId}/Data

-It is clear that the query is actually a container for the cursors resources, the cursor is a container for the page resources and the page is a container for the resulting data.
+We can observe that the query is actually a container for the cursors resources, the cursor is a container for the page resources and the page is a container for the resulting data.
 More on this structure and interaction later...

 #### Query API
-The Query API has multiple API's for sending a query - they differ in
+The Query API has multiple endpoints for sending a query - they differ in
  - Query language Type
  - Query response type returned (Data / Cursor / Future)

 The software component responsible for receiving the Http request and initiating the flow is the [QueryController](../../../opengraph-services/src/main/java/org/opensearch/graph/services/controllers/QueryController.java)

 In order to inform the web container of the supported endpoints - it must be registered under the Registration mechanism mentioned above [GraphApp](../../../opengraph-services/src/main/java/org/opensearch/graph/services/GraphApp.java)
 Basically all the controllers which want to execute some logic when an HTTP request arrive must be registered in a similar manner.

-Specifically this interface is implemented by the Standard Query Controller which implements all the required functionality [StandardQueryController](../../../opengraph-services/src/main/java/org/opensearch/graph/services/controllers/StandardQueryController.java)
+Specifically **_QueryController_** interface is implemented by the Standard Query Controller which implements all the required functionality [StandardQueryController](../../../opengraph-services/src/main/java/org/opensearch/graph/services/controllers/StandardQueryController.java)

+All the basic (default) controllers are implemented in the service module, if we want to extend them - it is done by adding a domain specific module and registering this module within the configuration file - for additional info on configuration please visit [Configuration](Configuration.md)

 #### Query Driver
 In this architecture, each controller is coupled with a matching driver which is responsible for the actual details of the task it is given.